vielmetti/workantile-news/content/2019/workantile-2019-02-20.md

 News from [Workantile](http://www.workantile.com),
 a coworking community for independent workers in the heart of downtown Ann Arbor.

-This issue written by Ed Vielmetti and edited by Chris Salzman.
+This issue written by Ed and
+edited by Chris.

 ### In this issue: